zyedidia/micro/runtime/help/keybindings.md

 `Ctrl` so `Alt-a` could be rewritten as `Alta` (case matters for alt bindings).
 This is why in the default keybindings you can see `AltShiftLeft` instead of `Alt-ShiftLeft` (they are equivalent).

+Please note that terminal emulators are strange applications and micro only receives key events that the terminal decides to send.
+Some terminal emulators may not send certain events even if this document says micro can receive the event.
+To see exactly what micro receives from the terminal when you press a key, run the `> raw` command.